ACCESS-NRI/access-hive.org.au/docs/models/model_components/land.md

 ### Model configurations that use JULES
 - [ACCESS-rAM3](/models/configurations/access-ram#access-ram3)

-Other ACCESS models used for weather simulations, not supported by ACCESS-NRI, use the UM.
+Other ACCESS models used for weather simulations, not supported by ACCESS-NRI, use JULES.
 Examples are ACCESS-S and ACCESS-C developed by the [Bureau of Meteorology (BoM)](http://www.bom.gov.au/).